 For a time-efficient, simple solution, Wix ADI is the clear winner.
-You can also start on Wix ADI and cross over to the Editor, if you’re really not getting along with it.
+You can also start on Wix ADI and cross over to the Wix Editor, if you’re really not getting along with it.

+To read more about Wix as an overall product, read our comprehensive Wix review.
 So there you have it – one great website builder, two brilliant products.
 Time to see which you prefer!

 “Wix ADI isn’t just a new website builder – it sets a new market standard for web design.”
 (Nitzan Achsaf, Head of Wix ADI)

 As you can imagine, Wix ADI’s popularity is rising.
 It takes a fraction of the time to build a website using ADI rather than Wix Editor and this change to an AI approach can be seen throughout society.

 In fact, business leaders said they believe AI is going to be fundamental in the future, with 72% of them terming it a “business advantage.”